vicmon810/COSC345/README.md

 For our Questionnaire for user feedback, it can be assessed [here](https://forms.office.com/r/13M44QcMks)

-Currently we could not figure out how to test GUI thought code by simulating mouse clicks without the entire CI crashing.
+Currently we could not figure out how to test the GUI code by simulating mouse clicks without the entire CI failing.
 Therefore, we resulted to a simple user test below:

 |Test Case | Test Summary | Test Start | Test result | Test Status|